-During Unexplored Oregon, we sampled about five wines from a variety of the AVA.
-What better time to share about these wine and their AVAs than during Oregon Wine Month.
+During Unexplored Oregon, we sampled about five wines from various AVAs.
+What better time to share about these wine and their AVAs than during Oregon Wine Month?

 David Hill Vineyards & Winery

-Winemaker’s Cuvée Pinot Noir 2019: This Pinot Noir combines clones Wadenswil, Pommard, and 667.
+Winemaker’s Cuvée Pinot Noir 2019: This Pinot Noir combines Wadenswil, Pommard, and 667 clones.
 The grapes are dry-farmed.
 There is no stem inclusion during the winemaking process, which adds to the freshness of this wine.
 The wine ages 15 months in 20% new French oak.
-I found an elegant wine with bright acidity with florals, on the nose and pomegranate, on the palate.
+I found an elegant wine with bright acidity and florals on the nose and pomegranate on the palate.

 Although Walter Scott sources grapes from several AVAs, most of the grapes come from the Eola-Amity Hills AVA.
 The AVA was established in 2006, and its name represents Aeolus, the Greek God of the winds.
 In this AVA, the winds enter this region from the Pacific Ocean through a gap in the Oregon Coast Range called the Van Duzer Corridor.
 These winds bring the maritime climate inland.
 The soils range from volcanic basalt to sedimentary sandstone and were brought there by the Missoula floods via the Columbia Gorge.

-Walter Scott 2018 Chardonnay, Seven Springs Vineyard: The grapes for this Chardonnay are organically dry farmed.
+Walter Scott 2018 Chardonnay, Seven Springs Vineyard: The grapes for this Chardonnay are organically dry-farmed.
 The grapes go through malolactic conversion, fermenting, and aging in 500 and 350-liter barrels for 12 months, 40% new oak, followed by three months in stainless steel.
-On the nose, one finds scenva.ca ts of lemon curd and orange peel.
+One finds scenva.ca ts of lemon curd and orange peel on the nose.
 The wine reveals citrus character accented by a bit of salinity.